 |Online Program Coordinators

 If you are interested in teaching online, we encourage you to reach out to your colleagues for their seasoned perspective.
 Consider speaking with folks in a related department who may have experience teaching an online course.
 Would they do it again?
-What was were some of the differences engaging with online learners versus face-to-face learners?
-Contacting your Department Chair or your Online Program Coordinator is a great place to start!
+What was were some of the differences between engaging with online learners versus face-to-face learners?
+Contacting your Department Chair or an Online Program Coordinator is a great place to start!